sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 * Feature: Email Field (Pro) - Added Asterisk Size option, allowing customization of asterisk size for better design flexibility and emphasis.
 * Feature: Phone Field (Pro) - Added Asterisk Size option, allowing customization of asterisk size for better design flexibility and emphasis.
 * Feature: Event List (Pro) - Added Timezone option, ensuring that expired and upcoming events are counted according to the specified timezone for accurate event scheduling and display.
-* Feature: Number Field (Pro) - Added "Limit Number of Digits" option, allowing users to restrict the number of digits displayed for better control and readability of numerical data.
+* Feature: Number Field (Pro) - Added &quot;Limit Number of Digits&quot; option, allowing users to restrict the number of digits displayed for better control and readability of numerical data.
-* Feature: Phone Field (Pro) - Added "Limit Number of Digits" option, allowing users to restrict the number of digits displayed for better control and readability of numerical data.
+* Feature: Phone Field (Pro) - Added &quot;Limit Number of Digits&quot; option, allowing users to restrict the number of digits displayed for better control and readability of numerical data.
 * Feature: Transparent Split Hero (Free) - Added options to enable or disable widget contents like title, subtitle, etc., and introduced an option to add an image or logo for greater customization and flexibility.
 * Feature: Unlimited Charts (Pro) - Added Line Chart Background Color option, allowing customization of the background color for line charts to enhance visual appeal.
 * Fix: Submit Button (Free) - Added validation function for the phone field to ensure correct email format and improve data accuracy.